 However, as I mentioned, if you want to maximize JetBlue TrueBlue points, redeeming for Mint is usually a poor choice.
 That's in contrast to many other frequent flyer programs, in which you get the best value for your points when redeeming for premium seats.
 That's simply not the case with JetBlue.

-Final Thoughts on How To Maximize JetBlue TrueBlue Points
+Final Thoughts: How To Maximize JetBlue TrueBlue Points

 Determining when to redeem TrueBlue points is an inexact science.
-The value you can get from TrueBlue points can vary significantly, and we recommend that you redeem them for at least 1.24¢ cents each, at a minimum.
+The value you can get from TrueBlue points can vary significantly, and we recommend that you aim for at least 1.24¢ cents when redeeming.
 Ideally, you should be getting over 1.5 cents per point.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.